A Brief History of Albertsons

 While Robert Miller had gone on an acquisition spree, Sankaran slowed down company growth, with few acquisitions, save for the United division buying the rights and recipes to August Pies, a local fried pie brand (though as of spring 2022, this has yet to happen).
 United also changed the Texas "Albertsons Market" stores that had transferred from the Southern division a few years earlier to simply "United Supermarkets" like their main brand, though the New Mexico stores (such as Alamogordo and the acquired Lawrence Bros. stores) continued to use the brand.

 Sankaran's other big move (as of this writing) was combining the Eastern division (the Safeway stores in Washington DC and Baltimore) into the ACME division, now renamed as the Mid-Atlantic division and grew it by announcing the the purchase of the bankrupt Kings Foods Market (including Balducci's), which like Andronico's and Haggen, added an upscale brand to that division.
+The merger of the two divisions came after the fact that a Safeway distribution center in Upper Marlboro, Maryland, was closed in early 2020 and consolidated with ACME's facilities.
 Also during this time, stores in the Seattle division began to change to Safeway, even in eastern Washington with less Safeway recognition.

 In 2022, the company announced that it was undergoing a "strategic review", sparking speculation that the company may sell some of its divisions.
 It was true that there were some changes in the company in the last few years to save money, including centralizing merchandising, outsourcing delivery to Instacart, and making other changes (including, unfortunately, decreasing quality of some baked goods), but on the other hand, the company wasn't in the pits, no one was taking "golden parachutes", and it was doubtful the divisions would fetch much anyway.
-One of the rumors that sparked was a planned sale of the Mid-Atlantic Division, but in reality, ACME (once beleaguered) came in first in market share rankings, besting Giant by more than a percentage point while ShopRite, which ousted ACME's top ranking a decade, had now plummeted to 7th, and while the Washington DC market was far weaker, they did pick up a few Shoppers Food & Pharmacy stores from United Natural Foods Inc., which had bought SuperValu in 2018 and was slowly dismantling the remaining grocery properties SuperValu owned (except for Cub Foods, which UNFI kept).
-Meanwhile, more and more stores were adding DriveUp & Go, a "curbside" program similar to other supermarkets.
+One of the rumors that sparked was a planned sale of the Mid-Atlantic Division, but in reality, ACME (once beleaguered) came in first in market share rankings, besting Giant by more than a percentage point while ShopRite, which ousted ACME's top ranking a decade or so prior, had now plummeted to 7th.
+The Washington DC market was far weaker, but they did pick up a few Shoppers Food & Pharmacy stores from United Natural Foods Inc., which had bought SuperValu in 2018 and was slowly dismantling the remaining grocery properties SuperValu owned (except for Cub Foods, which UNFI kept).
+Meanwhile, more and more stores in the chain were adding DriveUp & Go, a "curbside" program similar to other supermarkets.

 Following a rumor that they were in discussions to sell the company to Ahold Delhaize, in October 2022 they would be sold to The Kroger Company for $26B, with about $4B to be paid out to shareholders.
-After a controversial plan that would leave a patchwork of stores and names to C&S Wholesale Grocers, the FTC sued to block in February 2024, yet Kroger still seems to want to consume the company.
-As of this writing, new court dates will be in the summer.
+After a controversial plan that would leave a patchwork of stores and names to C&S Wholesale Grocers, the FTC sued to block in February 2024.
+As of this writing the merger is still mired in court cases.
+(Fingers crossed).

-Despite the dark cloud, there were a few in-roads made.
+Despite this dark cloud, there were a few in-roads made.
 In 2023, Albertsons renovated reopened a former Minyard/Fiesta Mart in Irving, Texas, while ACME quietly took over a former ShopRite.
-Albertsons also announced its intent to open a store in Ardmore, Oklahoma, its first store in Oklahoma since selling their stores to AWG in 2007 and an aborted attempt to bring a store to Durand, Oklahoma.
-Apollo Global Management, one of Albertsons' major shareholders and believed to have been the one that pushed for a sale of the company, also purchased Albertsons' share of El Rancho Supermercado, fully divesting it from the company.
+Albertsons also announced its intent to open a store in Ardmore, Oklahoma, its first store in Oklahoma since selling their stores to AWG in 2007 and an aborted attempt to bring a store to Durand, Oklahoma, though this was a downscaled plan to previously bring a Market Street to the site.
+Apollo Global Management, one of Albertsons' major shareholders and believed to have been the one that pushed for a sale of the company, also purchased Albertsons' share of El Rancho Supermercado during merger talks, fully divesting it from the company.
+United Supermarkets continued expansion, announcing a new store in Andrews, Texas in February 2024.

 Return to Albertsons page